Asthma can be genetic, though not all cases of asthma are inherited. Asthma has a range of other causes and risk factors.

 - exposure to occupational irritants, including chemicals and dust

 Asthma symptoms and their severity vary by person.
-Some may have symptoms frequently, while other people may only experience them occasionally.
+Some people may have symptoms frequently, while others may only experience them occasionally.

 Asthma symptoms can include: